Alabama vs. Ole Miss NCAA Football Odds, Plays and Insights | October 2, 2021

 Ole Miss Stats and Trends

-- When Ole Miss scores more than 17.5 points, it is 2-0 against the spread and 3-0 overall.
+- When Ole Miss records more than 17.5 points, it is 2-0 against the spread and 3-0 overall.

-- In games that Ole Miss churns out over 283.5 yards, the team is 2-0 against the spread and 3-0 overall.
+- When Ole Miss churns out over 283.5 yards, the team is 2-0 against the spread and 3-0 overall.

-- The Rebels have turned the ball over two times, five fewer times than the Crimson Tide have forced turnovers (7).
+- The Rebels have two giveaways this season, while the Crimson Tide have seven takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.